 |Dimensions||18 x 10 x 9 inches|

 The streamlined design of the Osprey Daylite is a great fit as a day pack, but the water bottle pockets on the side are a bit too small.
 They can only fit a standard water bottle if it is put in first before the rest of the pack is filled.
-Otherwise, the pockets could be stretchier for water bottles, although the external access hydration pocket lets you make quick fill ups.
-There are also no smaller compartments to put small valuables like your cell phone that would be nice to have handy.
+Otherwise, the pockets could be stretchier for water bottles, although the external access hydration pocket lets you make quick fill-ups.
+There are also no smaller compartments to put small valuables like your cell phone which would be nice to have handy.

 The Osprey Daylite is a great option if you need a pack for a day hike.
-It can help you carry basics for a single day like water, snacks, jacket, flashlight, and a first aid kit, plus still, have a little room left over.
+It can help you carry basics for a single day like water, snacks, a jacket, flashlight, and a first aid kit, plus still, have a little room left over.
 It is best used in the summer for short hikes when you don’t need to carry bulky outerwear.

 If you have a tight budget or just really relish a good deal, you will be thrilled with the value of the Osprey Daylite.
 For such a low price point, you will appreciate the versatile design, durability, and simplicity of the Daylite.

 Other Versions & Accessories

 If you are looking for a few more features than the basic Osprey DayLite, then you could opt for the DayLite Plus which also includes an extra 7 liters of space for your kit and extra padding in the front bladder pocket to give more insulation.